History of Redeemer...

 After approximately 20 years of challenging times, many Pastors, and a vacancy in the year 1991, Pastor Jan Hite joined up with Redeemer’s ministry team.
 The Rev. Dr. Janice Hite, a graduate of Trinity Lutheran Seminary in Columbus, Ohio, and L.S.T.C. in Chicago began her call at Redeemer on September 3, 1991.
 The Ordination of Pastor Hite was celebrated at University Lutheran Church, East Lansing, on Sunday, August 11, 1991.
 Pastor Jan brought with her the ability to heal the pains of the past and many needed visions and dreams--that have since come ALIVE!

 YES…Since the year 1991 we have developed a Mission that is grounded in our Mission Statement, “Making Christ Known through Our Helping Hands.”
-Through the empowerment of the “Good News” of Jesus Christ our “Helping Hands” have become active in our community in various ways, ways that have touched and changed the lives of many in our surrounding community forever.
+Through the empowerment of the “Good News” of Jesus Christ our “Helping Hands” have become active within our community in various ways, great ways that have touched and changed the lives of many around us forever.

-Our “Helping Hands” Have Been Active In Our Community Thru…
+Currently in 2022, Our “Helping Hands” Are Active in Our Community Thru…

 May you find a way to join us in sharing in a mutual relationship with God through the various activities listed above.
-And may your “Helping Hands" become more active in caring for others and the world around you.
+We pray that your “Helping Hands" may become more active in caring for others and the world around you.

 May God Bless You and Yours Each and Every Day...